vuetifyjs/nuxt-module/docs/guide/nuxt-runtime-hooks.md

-# Nuxt Plugin Hooks
+# Nuxt Runtime Hooks

-This module configures and registers Vuetify using Nuxt plugins via `vuetify:configuration` hook.
+This module configures and registers Vuetify using Nuxt plugins via `vuetify:configuration` runtime hook.

 `vuetify:configuration` hook is for internal use and not meant to be used by third-party plugins or directly from your application.
 This module will expose only the necessary Nuxt plugins to configure Vuetify using the options you've configured in your application: